 Smooth, creamy, hearty and warming, this pumpkin porridge is a quick and easy, make ahead, ready when you are breakfast.
-Vegan + Gluten Free
+This recipe is vegetarian, vegan and easily gluten free.

 I want to talk with y’all about buckwheat groats this week.
 I know, it’s not been too long since I last posted a porridge recipe.
 But what’s one to do?
 You know, you just gotta share what you love with friends.
 Well this is one of those things.